MissouriMRR/docs/subteams/simulation/installation/docker/installing_docker.md

 cd SUAS-2025
 ```

 In the repository, we have a script to install the necessary host packages.
-If you will not need GPU access when coding, run the following:
+If you do not need GPU access when coding, run the following:

 ```bash
 ./install.sh